CHRONOS: Time-Aware Zero-Shot Identification of Libraries from Vulnerability Reports: Discussion

 \textbf{Threats to construct validity} are related to the suitability of our evaluation metrics.
 To minimize this threat, we have used the same performance metrics of precision, recall, and F1 of the top 3 predictions that were used in the previous studies~\cite{chen2020automated,stefanus2022automated}.
 These are standard metrics used in the literature of XML approaches~\cite{jiang2021lightxml,prabhu2014fastxml}.

 \textbf{Threats to external validity} are concerned with the generalizability of our experiments and findings.
-A possible threat is related to our dataset.
+A possible threat is the dataset used in our experiments.
 We have utilized the same dataset from prior work~\cite{chen2020automated,stefanus2022automated}, containing vulnerabilities spanning over several years.
 These data were collected and validated by security researchers in Veracode, hence, we believe that the threat is minimal.
-Another threat is related to the randomness of \tool{} and LightXML.
-To mitigate this risk, we ran each tool five times and report the average results and observe that LightXML is stable (with a standard deviation of 0.005 while Chronos returns the same results.
-Hence, we believe that the findings in our paper will not change even with more runs.
-The final threat is related to the setting of supervised learning apprach, i.e. LightXML.
-To deal with the unseen label issue, supervised learning can be evaluate an experimental setting where the data is provided as a stream.
-Unfortunately, LightXML requires around 6 hours for training, that means 6 (hours) x 2740 (entries) = 16,440 (hours) are required to retrain LightXML.
-Therefore, a comparison of Chronos and LightXML when data is provided as a stream is very expensive.
-We emphasize that this is a limitation of LightXML; LightXML will fail to predict previously unseen labels (occurring up to 70\% in Table 3) without frequent retraining, while Chronos does not have this limitation.
+A final threat is related to our experiments on LightXML.
+If we consider an experimental setting where the data is provided as a stream, LightXML can be retrained after seeing each data point.
+Unfortunately, LightXML requires 6 hours for training, which means that 6 (hours) x 2740 (entries) = 16,440 (hours) would be required for retraining LightXML.
+Therefore, a comparison of \tool{} and LightXML when data is provided as a stream is very expensive.
+We emphasize that this is a limitation of LightXML; LightXML will fail to predict previously unseen labels (occurring up to 70\% in Table~\ref{tab:unseen label predicting}) without frequent retraining, while \tool{} does not have this limitation.